-I couldn’t shake it.
 He seemed happy – working in an airport restroom all. day. long.
 Funny how we can sense when someone’s happy.
-Like hungry dogs can smell a bologna sandwich ten miles away, people smell peace.
+Like hungry dogs can smell a meat sandwich ten miles away, people smell peace.
 This guy had it in spades; you couldn’t get past him without getting it all over you.

 I’ve been a pastor, pilot, restaurant manager, banker, and now I have 5 hours five days a week to kick back while my kids are at school and my wife goes off to support us all.
 This guy’s happy and I’m not?
 He’s at peace and I’m so typically torqued?
 What’s missing?

 In that moment I decided to at least try to look around at the things that are going well, the things I should be thankful for.
 I began to realize that expecting things to change before I can be happy is a truly miserable way to live.

 The more I flex my “be happy now” muscle the more I’m able to be at peace, even when things aren’t going well.
 The more I’m able to be at peace when things aren’t going well, the more I’m able to interface with the good/beautiful/powerful things in my life.

 When the kids are crazy, when my wife and I are fighting, when I screw up and everyone’s talking about it, when I walk out of the doctor’s office with a diagnosis for Rheumatoid Arthritis – when my life seems like an endless day in a restroom – I can still be thankful, at peace.

 I might even be able to infect someone with it.